Azure Serial Console for Linux

 All data that is sent back and forth is encrypted on the wire.

 All access to the serial console is currently logged in the boot diagnostics logs of the virtual machine.
 Access to these logs are owned and controlled by the Azure virtual machine administrator.

 No access passwords for the console are logged.
 However, if commands run within the console contain or output passwords, secrets, user names, or any other form of personally identifiable information (PII), those will be written to the VM boot diagnostics logs.
 They will be written along with all other visible text, as part of the implementation of the serial console's scroll back function.
 These logs are circular and only individuals with read permissions to the diagnostics storage account have access to them.
-However, we recommend following the best practice of using the Remote Desktop for anything that may involve secrets and/or PII.
+If you are inputting any dataor commands that contain secrets or PII, we would recommend using SSH unless serial console is absolutely necessary.

 If a user is connected to the serial console and another user successfully requests access to that same virtual machine, the first user will be disconnected and the second user connected to the same session.

 This means that a user who's disconnected won't be logged out.
 The ability to enforce a logout upon disconnect (by using SIGHUP or similar mechanism) is still on the roadmap.
 For Windows there is an automatic timeout enabled in Special Administrative Console (SAC); however, for Linux you can configure the terminal timeout setting.
 To do so, add

 export TMOUT=600 in your .bash_profile or .profile file for the user you use to sign in to the console.
 This setting will time out the session after 10 minutes.

 Accessibility is a key focus for the Azure Serial Console.
 To that end, we've ensured that the serial console is fully accessible.

 Use the Tab key on your keyboard to navigate in the serial console interface from the Azure portal.
 Your location will be highlighted on screen.
 To leave the focus of the serial console window, press Ctrl+F6 on your keyboard.